manuelmauro/knap/README.md

     // let knapsack_solution = KnapsackIterator::new(items.clone(), capacity);

     // Or, more ergonomically, using the extension trait:
-    // (Ensure KnapsackIterableExt is in scope)
+    // (Ensure ToKnapsackIterator is in scope)
     let knapsack_solution = items.to_knapsack_iter(capacity);

     println!("Optimal items in the knapsack:");